averwhy/Marvin-Discord-Bot/README.md

 # Marvin-Discord-Bot
-A discord bot that detects classifications.
+A discord bot that detects SCP classifications and returns the link to the SCP wiki, with that SCP.